Learning NLP for the Workplace

 It can help alleviate anxiety with public speaking which will aid training and presentations in various contexts.

-As an instruction manual for the mind NLP will aid advanced communication which is beneficial for our self talk and with others.
+As an instruction manual for the mind, NLP will aid advanced communication.
+This is beneficial for our self-talk and with others.

 Some core ways NLP can be incorporated into business include:

 HELPING YOU USE THE SAME LANGUAGE AS YOUR CLIENT

 By understanding your client’s preferred representational system you can better mirror and communicate back in a way that better resonates with them.
 It is far more effective for helping them understand that you get them and their needs too.
 By establishing this fundamental building block you can forge a healthy and probably more trustworthy relationship, a valuable commodity in business.

 USING A DIFFERENT PERSPECTIVE

 By being an objective observer of ourselves we can also overcome fears and anxieties that crop up naturally in certain situations.
 Things like public speaking or a pitch.
 Getting out of your own head can calm nerves and give you a better eye for seeing things as they really are and therefore more focussed.